JWZC/petstore4canva/petstore_tutorial.md

 # Petstore API tutorial

 Welcome!
 If you're looking to familiarize yourself with the concept of APIs and how to use them, you've come to the right place.
-This how-to guide will provide a brief introduction to the Petstore API and provide a simple, step-by-step tutorial for how to to use the API and render the response in a web page.
+This tutorial will provide a brief introduction to the Petstore API and provide a simple, step-by-step tutorial for how to to use the API and render the response in a web page.

 Let's get started!